For a lot of drivers, picking sides in the manual vs. automatic transmission debate is an easy call.

 The domestic auto market has skewed heavily toward automatic transmissions in recent decades.
 Many drivers prefer the ease of driving vehicles with automatic transmissions, and the fuel economy ratings of automatic transmissions have caught up with those of manual transmission vehicles.

 But there are those who still enjoy the experience of driving a standard.
 It’s why so many high-end sports cars come with a stick.

 “It’s just more fun to drive standard.
-To make a perfect shift without missing a step, it’s Zen-like,” said John Paul, senior traffic safety manager for AAA Northeast and AAA’s Car Doctor.
+To make a perfect shift without missing a step, it’s Zen-like,” said John Paul, AAA Northeast’s Car Doctor.

 Here’s a look at manual vs. automatic transmissions.

 Both manual and automatic transmissions connect a vehicle’s wheels with power generated in the engine.
 A transmission houses several gears in a gearbox.
 These gears leverage engine power based on need.
 Whether it’s driving uphill at low speed or on flat terrain at high speed, a transmission uses a gear configuration to maintain a safe, functional engine speed.

 It’s the same principal as any multi-geared bicycle.

 What do you mean by engine speed?

 Engine speed is judged by revolutions per minute.
 It refers to the rate at which the engine crankshaft is moving.
 You can track RPM by looking at the tachometer.
 It’s the gauge on a vehicle’s dashboard that isn’t the speedometer.
 Take the number the needle indicates and multiply it by 1,000 to get an idea of how hard your engine is working.